-In this series of articles we’re telling you more about our EEMs’ roles and views about tech in the country.
+In this series of articles, we’re telling you more about our EEMs’ roles and views about tech in the country.
 Here we speak to Gary Davidson, our Northern Ireland Entrepreneur Engagement Manager based in Belfast.

 Northern Ireland has a strong startup culture with new companies emerging all the time, especially in fintech thanks to the new Danske Bank Fintech Hub based in the heart of Belfast.

 One of the most notable and exciting startups I’ve met to date is Jonathan Black at Blockception.
 He’s a young tech entrepreneur in his 20s who’s involved in the Minecraft space, managing a team all over the world remotely from Derry.
-It’s hard to believe Jonathan started formulating his business idea in his early teens – he’s a real success story to come from there.
+It’s hard to believe Jonathan started formulating his business idea in his early teens – he’s a real success story to come from Northern Ireland.

 Every conversation with a local tech entrepreneur ends with discussing challenges around access to capital and talent.
-Northern Ireland is lucky to have a growing VC network with providers such as Clarendon Fund Managers and Techstart NI.
+Northern Ireland is lucky to have a growing VC network with funds such as Clarendon Fund Managers, Techstart NI, Cordovan Capital and Crescent Capital.